GispoCoding/eis_toolkit/README.md

 ### EIS QGIS Plugin
 For those that prefer using tools of EIS Toolkit via a graphical user interface, check [EIS QGIS Plugin](https://github.com/GispoCoding/eis_qgis_plugin).
-The plugin offers both a sectioned and comprehensive wizard and all individual EIS Toolkit tools as QGIS processing algorithms.
+The plugin includes the main GUI application called EIS Wizard and all individual EIS Toolkit tools as QGIS processing algorithms.

 The plugin is developed by the same core team that develops EIS Toolkit.